muratk5n/thirdwave/en/README.md

 provided by the government and the open-source software provided by mostly nameless contributers around the world.
-Well it is easy to be 'wild and innovative' a budding entrepreneur in this scenario... being the topping of the cake.
+Well it is easy to be 'wild and innovative' a budding entrepreneur in this scenario... being the topping of the cake while making use of free.

 ---